EnigmaCurry/debian-docker-server/README.md

 #### Create IAM and S3 bucket

-It's best to create a fresh bucket and access keys.
-Here's how you do that:
+For duplicity backups, it's best to create a fresh bucket and access keys that only have access to that one bucket.
+Here's how to do that:

 * Login to the the [AWS console](https://console.aws.amazon.com)
 * Navigate to the [S3 console](https://console.aws.amazon.com/s3) and